Tuufless/FFXIV-Elemental-Raid-Macros/_ultimates/fru/02_usurper_of_frost.en.md

 After this, the boss will teleport to the middle and begin another signature mechanic.

+## Light Rampant

+Two players at random will be selected to drop AoE puddles, while the other six will get tethered together *(Chains of Everlasting Light)*.

+- After 10 seconds, the *Chains of Everlasting Light* debuff will turn into *Curse of Everlasting Light*.
+From this point on, the raid wipes if the tethers get too short.

+There will also be six stacks of *Lightsteeped* randomly distributed among the party (although no player can start with more than two stacks).

+- Resolving mechanics or getting hit by an AoE increase the stacks of *Lightsteeped* by one.
+- The raid wipes if any player reaches 5 stacks of *Lightsteeped*.

+There are two main ways to resolve *Light Rampant*.

-## Light Rampant - 4:4
+### Light Rampant - 4:4

-This is a *slight* modification on the strategy outlined in the Google Doc.
+This is essentially a mirrored version of the strategy outlined in the Google Doc, with tanks and melee on the West instead of the East.

-The main difference is that instead of rotating players in a fixed direction, we count CW/CCW from MT/D1 instead.
+The main difference is that instead of rotating players in a fixed direction to make the hexagon, we count CW/CCW from MT/D1 instead.
 This effectively makes the party rotate clockwise or anti-clockwise depending on whether two tank/healers or two DPS get puddles.

-This is also equivalent to having H2 or D4 swap over to the other side (depending on whether both puddles are on two DPS or two tanks/healers.)
+This is equivalent to having H2 or D4 swap over to the other side (depending on whether both puddles are on two DPS or two tanks/healers.)

 <table>
   <tr>